xtsimpouris/imap-to-local-html/README.md

 ### Known issues

-- No search function.
+- No search function (across diffrent folders or within mail body).
-- Not able to change default sorting (however they come).

 ## Info on restoring